3 Ways to Evolve Your Cybersecurity Operations

 Importantly, moving to a unified cybersecurity platform is not a ‘rip and replace’ proposition.
 Organisations can keep the point solutions they’ve invested in and mesh them together in ways that resolve longstanding pain points.
 Sixty-six percent of organisations are actively consolidating the number of security operations tools they use, according to ESG.

 While unified platforms have historically been within the means of only large organisations—ones able to build their own cybersecurity ecosystems—that’s no longer the case.
 Enterprises of all sizes can obtain a readymade platform from a vendor and customise it relatively easily to meet their specific needs.

 For further perspective on the growing movement toward a platform approach, read our blog post, Unified Cybersecurity Platform: Why CISOs are Shifting.

 For cybersecurity operations to keep up with the demands of today’s (and tomorrow’s) threat environment and meet the business needs of the enterprise at the same time, the status quo cannot hold.
 SOC teams need new tools for detection and response, more integration, a more proactive approach to cyber threats, and greater consolidation of the solutions they rely on so they can move faster, with more precision and confidence.

-Modernizing cybersecurity by taking the three interrelated steps of optimizing XDR, managing risk continuously, and moving to a unified platform will give SOC teams what they need while boosting the value they deliver to the business.
+Modernising cybersecurity by taking the three interrelated steps of optimising XDR, managing risk continuously, and moving to a unified platform will give SOC teams what they need while boosting the value they deliver to the business.

-For more Trend Micro thought leadership on how to modernize cybersecurity operations, check out the SOC series:
+For more Trend Micro thought leadership on how to modernise cybersecurity operations, check out the SOC series: